All our learning resources are running on the latest menu navigation.

 US only: If you use simPRO in the United States, the term 'vendor' is used instead of 'supplier'.

 If you have integrated your new simPRO build with your Xero accounting package and all of your contacts are set up in Xero, you can use the accounting link to perform an initial import of your Xero customers and suppliers into simPRO.
-Learn more in Xero.
+Learn more in How to Set Up the Xero Accounting Link.

 After you have performed an initial import, you need to create / edit all customer, supplier, and contractor card files in simPRO.
 Contacts created in Xero after completing an initial import will not transfer to simPRO.